Paraldehyde: As a hypnotic/sedative

-As anti-seizure
+As anti-seizure drug

-It has been used in the treatment of convulsions.

 Today, paraldehyde is sometimes used to treat status epilepticus.
 Unlike diazepam and other benzodiazepines, it does not suppress breathing at therapeutic doses and so is safer when no resuscitation facilities exist or when the patient's breathing is already compromised.
 This makes it a useful emergency medication for parents and other caretakers of children with epilepsy.
 Since the dose margin between the anticonvulsant and hypnotic effect is small, paraldehyde treatment usually results in sleep.

 Administration

 Generic paraldehyde is available in 5 mL sealed glass ampoules.
 Production in the US has been discontinued, but it was previously marketed as Paral.

 Paraldehyde has been given orally, rectally, intravenously and by intramuscular injection.
 It reacts with rubber and plastic which limits the time it may safely be kept in contact with some syringes or tubing before administration.